 There is no one-size-fits-all answer regarding the cost of ERP systems.
 Instead, the cost of ERP depends on various factors, ranging from the size and complexity of your business to the features you need in an ERP system.

-Before knowing about the cost of ERP, Let us explore the basic Modules of ERP.
+Before knowing about the cost of ERP, Let us explore the basic Modules of ERP solutions.
 These standard ERP modules are essential for all businesses, from small to enterprises.
 They are as follows.

 - Purchasing Module